 See any issues here?

 Over the years, I’ve learned to not make assumptions.
-If I’m getting mixed signals, I’ll simply ask the girl where she’s at.
-I’ll be honest with my hopes (e.g. “Hey, I really like you, and would like to keep getting to know you”) and give them an out if they’re not feeling the same way (e.g. “and yet, if you’re not interested, zero hard feelings.
+If I’m getting mixed signals, I’ll simply ask her where she’s at.
+I’ll be honest with my hopes (e.g. “Hey, I enjoy spending time with you, and would like to keep getting to know you”) and give them an out if they’re not feeling the same way (e.g. “and yet, if you’re not interested, zero hard feelings.
 I’d just like to know where you’re at.”)

-When I’ve had that conversation, some girls tell me that they’re simply not interested (sweet—no more guessing), while others admit they are interested, but have been playing hard-to-get because “otherwise, you boys lose interest!”
+When I’ve had that conversation, some women tell me that they’re simply not interested (great—no more guessing), while others admit they are interested, but have been playing hard-to-get because “otherwise, you men lose interest!”

 Let’s be real.

 Instead of playing games, or trying to “not hurt the other person’s feelings,” I’m a proponent of kind, genuine honesty.
 If you’d like to keep dating someone, say so!
 If not, say so.
 Don’t “ghost” the person (i.e. stop returning their calls or texts) and don’t feed them endless excuses if they keep asking you out.